Scalar Functions¶

 regexp: Regular expression to match against.
 Can be a constant, column, or function.

-replacement: Replacement string expression.
-Can be a constant, column, or function, and any combination of string operators.
+replacement: Replacement string expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 flags: Optional regular expression flags that control the behavior of the regular expression.
 The following flags are supported: